PVI Insertion of Sensitive Information into Logfile

 What could happen

-An attacker with local access and low privileges could read sensitive information (credentials, process parameters, or configuration details) from PVI client application log files if logging has been enabled by an operator or engineer.
+An attacker with local access to a machine running PVI could read sensitive information (such as credentials or configuration details) from log files if logging has been enabled.
+Since logging is disabled by default, this only poses a risk if an administrator has explicitly turned on logging.

 Who's at risk